A secure and healthy home is the hub of family life and provides a foundation for building strong communities.

 Auckland's future economic and social prosperity will be underpinned by our ability to provide housing that people can afford to own or rent, and in which they can feel at home.

-Teachers and other key workers are leaving Auckland because they cannot afford to buy or rent a home, and employers are reporting difficulties in attracting staff.
+Key workers such as teachers and nurses are leaving Auckland because they cannot afford to buy or rent a home here.
+Employers are reporting difficulties in retaining and attracting skilled staff.

 We need to ensure that renting is not a second-rate option to home ownership, and that the rental system better serves Aucklanders.